AnneCecile2935/holbertonschool-simple_shell/README.md

 ## 🎯 Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+By the end of this project, you should be able to explain to anyone, without using Google:

 ### 🧠 General